 How Does Blood Pressure Work?

 Blood pressure is the force against blood vessel walls as the heart pumps blood.
 When the heart squeezes and pushes blood into the vessels, blood pressure goes up.
 It comes down when the heart relaxes.

 Blood pressure changes from minute to minute.
 It's affected by activity and rest, body temperature, diet, emotions, posture, and medicines.

 What Causes High Blood Pressure?

-- some medicines (like steroids or birth control pills)
+- some medicines

 Some people have what's called "white coat hypertension."
 This means that their blood pressure goes up when they're at a doctor's office because they're nervous.
 When they feel more relaxed, their blood pressure usually goes down.
 To make sure high blood pressure readings aren't caused by anxiety, doctors will sometimes track a person's blood pressure over a whole day.
 This is called ambulatory blood pressure monitoring.